IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/tutorials/project3.rst

 =============

 - Completion of Project 2: Building a Bungalow
-- Strong understanding of BlenderBIM's features and IFC concepts
+- Strong understanding of Bonsai's features and IFC concepts

 Learning Objectives
 ===================